If you’ve ever considered hosting a website or application, you’ve likely encountered the term cloud hosting.

 How does Cloud Hosting Work?

-Cloud hosting is accomplished through the use of virtualization.
+Cloud hosting is accomplished through the use of virtualisation.
 It is a computing system that partitions a real server into several virtual computers referred to as cloud servers.
 These are then connected to form a single network capable of hosting a website.
 This form of hosting is also known as cluster server hosting due to its linked cloud structure.
 Cloud hosting is distinguished from traditional web hosting by its basic architecture.
-The latter solution is often centralized, with several sites being stored on a single server.
+The latter solution is often centralised, with several sites being stored on a single server.

 Benefits of opting for Cloud Hosting Service

 The primary advantages of Cloud hosting systems include the following:

 - A high degree of availability: The remaining servers step in to keep the website operational when one server goes down.
 This increases the reliability of Cloud hosting in comparison to traditional web hosting, which requires a site to rely on its server remaining online at all times.